sbenson09/sbscanner/README.md

 The scanner is written in Python.

 ### Scalability - You may need to run this on tens of thousands of hosts.
 **Performance:** To help ensure high network I/O performance, the scanner makes asynchronous HTTP requests using the [aiohttp framework](https://docs.aiohttp.org/en/stable/).
+Concurrency and timeout options are easily available to the user for performance tuning.

 **Bulk targeting:** To enable the scanner to be run against tens of thousands of hosts, the scanner supports bulk targets input via file.